Neighbourhood Development Orders and Heritage

 Scope for planning permission under a neighbourhood development order

-A neighbourhood development order may provide that any specific development or any class of development in the whole or part of the relevant area is given planning permission, provided it is not excluded development (1).
+A neighbourhood development order may provide that any specific development or any class of development in the whole or part of the relevant area is given planning permission, provided it is not excluded development (ref.
+1).

-Excluded development is any of the following (2):
+Excluded development is any of the following (ref.
+2):

-1. minerals or waste development that would normally by handled by a county council, where there is one;
+- Minerals or waste development that would normally be handled by a county council, where there is one

-2. development that would fall to be considered under EU law concerning the assessment of effects on the environment – generally large-scale development;
+- Development that would fall to be considered under EU law concerning the assessment of effects on the environment – generally large-scale development

-4. development of a type prescribed by Government.
+- Development of a type prescribed by government

 Neighbourhood development orders may be time limited and may contain conditions or limitations.
-Those conditions may include obtaining the later approval of the local planning authority to certain matters such as the specification of materials or other matters of detailed design (3).
+Those conditions may include obtaining the later approval of the local planning authority to certain matters such as the specification of materials or other matters of detailed design (ref.
+3).

 Outline of process to obtain an order

-The designated neighbourhood forum or parish council may at any time submit a draft order and supporting statement to the local planning authority (4).
-Regulations govern the detail of the process including consultation (5).
+The designated neighbourhood forum or parish council may at any time submit a draft order and supporting statement to the local planning authority (ref.
+4).
+Regulations govern the detail of the process including consultation (ref.
+5).
 Historic England must be consulted in all cases.

-Subject to various formal requirements, the local planning authority is obliged to submit the proposed order to an independant examiner (6).
+Subject to various formal requirements, the local planning authority is obliged to submit the proposed order to an independent examiner (ref.
+6).
 It is their job amongst other things to assess whether the proposed order satisfies all the 'basic conditions'.
-The 'basic conditions' are as follows (7):
+The 'basic conditions' are as follows (ref.
+7):

-- The order is in general confirming with the strategic policies in the local development plan; and,
+- The order is in general confirming with the strategic policies in the local development plan

-- The order does not breach EU obligations (such as those relating to the protection of habitats).
+- The order does not breach retained EU obligations (such as those relating to the protection of habitats)

-An order will be taken as contributing to the achievement of sustainable development if it complies with the policies of the NPPF set out in paragraphs 18 to 219.
+An order will be taken as contributing to the achievement of sustainable development if it complies with the policies of the NPPF.

 If the examiner approves of the draft order it must be put to a referendum.
-If more than half of those voting in the referendum vote in favour the order must be made by the local planning authority (10).
+If more than half of those voting in the referendum vote in favour the order must be made by the local planning authority (ref.
+10).